Find Affordable College Courses

 Lawrenceville, GA

-Georgia Gwinnett College did quite well in this year’s ranking of the most popular places for general biology students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the suburb of Lawrenceville, Georgia Gwinnett College is a public school with a fairly large student population.
+Georgia Gwinnett College ranked #7 on this year’s Most Popular General Biology Bachelor’s Degree Schools in Georgia list.
+Located in the large suburb of Lawrenceville, Georgia Gwinnett College is a public college with a fairly large student population.

 Women make up 70% of the biology majors at the school.